• Home

 • Breathlessness, wheezing, or tight chest

-In case, you experience any of the symptoms then contact the doctor immediately to avoid serious complications.
+If you experience any of the symptoms, contact the doctor immediately to avoid serious complications.

 How is an upper respiratory infection caused?

-When a virus enters your respiratory system, you suffer from an upper respiratory infection.
+You suffer from an upper respiratory infection when a virus enters your respiratory system.
 You can suffer from upper respiratory tract infection by touching an infected surface or shaking hands with a person who is sick.
 The germs from your hands enter the body and infect it.

 Who can get an upper respiratory tract infection?

-This type of infection is common and anyone can catch it.
-However, certain people have more risk of catching this type of infection.
+This type of Infection is common and anyone can catch it.
+However, certain people are more at risk of contracting this infection.
 Children are at more risk as they are in close contact with children who can carry a virus.

-Also, children do not wash their hands frequently as compared to adults.
+Also, children do not wash their hands as frequently as adults.
 They also put their fingers in their mouth, nose, and eyes too often, helping germs to spread quickly.

-In case, you suffer from problems with the heart or lungs are at more risk of experiencing an upper respiratory infection.
-People with the weak immune system might have serious infections.
-Most of time Antibiotic medicines are very helpful in treating respiratory Infection.
+In case you suffer from problems with the heart or lungs, you are at more risk of experiencing an upper respiratory infection.
+People with weak immune systems might have severe infections.
+Most of the time, Antibiotic medicines are beneficial in treating respiratory Infections.

 While suffering from an upper respiratory infection, you might experience the following symptoms: